New Mexico October 09, 2017

 Violence escalated with the Colfax County War

 Land near Cimarron was reserved for local Utes and Jicarilla Apaches.
-Like other local residents, the Indians received supplies at the Aztec Grist Mill, in Cimarron.
+Like other local residents, the Native Americans received supplies at the Aztec Grist Mill, in Cimarron.
 Since gold had been discovered and the land had been sold, tensions with the natives had been brewing.
-In 1875 shots were fired in a skirmish between the Indian Agents and a band of Indians.
-Several Indians and a government agent were wounded.
-One Indian was arrested but was killed in a fight at the jail.
-The Indians were relocated in 1876.
+In 1875 shots were fired in a skirmish between the Indian Agents and a band of native peoples.
+Several individuals, including a government agent, were wounded.
+One man was arrested but was killed in a fight at the jail.
+The Native Americans were relocated in 1876.

 The Cimarron jail, built in 1872, was in use until the 1960s.